angrocki/data-science-S2023/challenges/c09-income-assignment.md

 - What *overall* trend do you see between `SE` and population?
 Why might this trend exist?
-  - The overall trend between SE and population is as the population increases, the SE decreases.
-Larger data sets help calculate more accurate means, thus creating a lower SE.
+  - There is no overall trend between SE and population because standard error does not depend on population size, only sample size.
+Although a larger population does not directly lead to a larger sample size, the Census Bureau could collect data proportional to the target population, thus a larger population would lead to a larger sample size.
+This method of collecting data would create a correlation between SE and population seen very roughly by the graph.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
   - Although it is more time consuming to initially collect data from